“No man’s life, liberty, or property are safe while the legislature is in session.”

 ~ Mark Twain or Gideon J. Tucker.

 The Texas legislature meets every two years.
 Each legislature there are a plethora of bills introduced involving Family Law.
-One of the bills that came up this time was House Bill 453 which dealt with equal custody.
+One of the bills that came up this time was House Bill 453 which dealt with equal child custody.
 It died in committee.
-This past weekend several supporters of HB 453 held a rally in Austin outside the capital building.
+This past weekend several supporters of HB 453 held a rally in Austin outside the capitol building.

 Conservatorship deals with rights and duties.
 It is defined in Chapter 152 of the Texas Family Code.
 For instance, who gets to see the report cards, who should know about and attend the choir concert, who should decide whether or not the child has their tonsils taken out.
 If you believe both parents should play a part in making these decisions, congratulations you believe in Joint Managing Conservatorship which is the standard in Texas.